cloud-66-internal/help.cloud66.com/_includes/_inlines/Deployment/common/container-ports/container-ports_overview.md

 This is not limited to HTTP or web traffic.
 The same concepts apply if your container serves non-HTTP traffic (like web sockets, DB containers or custom TCP / UDP traffic).

+## Note

+In this article, outside world is used for any client of your service that's not inside the container.
+This includes any other services on your other stacks.